 A care package should not be reduced unless a reassessment of needs has been made which involves the individual (or a representative on their behalf) and their carers.
 Any reduction without such assessment is unlawful.
 An individual is entitled to a reassessment or a reassessment will be triggered on any change of circumstances to make up the difference.

-Under our current social care system if you cannot afford the level of care you want by your own means the local authority budget will not extend to your wants.
+Under the current social care system if an individual cannot afford the level of care they require by their own means, the local authority budget will not extend to the individual’s needs.
 Family or friends may be asked to top up care fees to make up the difference.

 Is there a better way?